Skip to content

 An ordinary resolution requires more than 50% of shareholders’ votes to pass.
 This threshold is also called a simple majority.
 For more complex matters, a higher threshold may be required.

 If the vote is one by hand, each shareholder’s vote counts for one vote, and more than half the shareholders must approve the resolution to pass.
-If the vote is a poll vote, where each shareholder has as many votes as they have voting shares, then a majority of shareholders must approve the resolution.
+If the vote is a poll vote, where each shareholder has as many votes as they have voting shares, then a majority of the votes cast approve the resolution.

 For companies formed after 2009, if a resolution is deadlocked — that is, exactly 50% of shareholders support it, and 50% do not — then the resolution will not pass.
 Remember, an ordinary resolution requires more than 50% support.